Minestom/minestom.net/docs/world/generation.md

 });
 ```

-Here's and example of what that looks like:
+Here's an example of what that looks like:

 ![](/docs/world/generation/jnoise.png)